skip-mev/docs/docs/chains/slinky/validator/2-troubleshooting.md

 ### I do not see an issue addressing my question.

 Please reach out to us using your preferred method.
-We are available on [Discord](https://discord.gg/amAgf9Z39w) and [Telegram](https://t.me/skipmev).
+We are available on [our website](https://skip.money/contact) or via a [Github issue](https://github.com/skip-mev/docs/issues/new).